I've cleaned houses and spaces professionally. Here are some of my expert tips.

 How to Get Rid of Invisible Biting Bugs

 - Permethrin Cream or Nix

 - Heat to Kill the Bugs on Bedding and Clothes

 - Stay Healthy and Build Immunity

 The tough news is that you are either dealing with house mites or the scabies mite.
 Contrary to popular belief, scabies can strike households on any level—all it takes is sitting down on a piece of public furniture and suddenly these bugs are hitching a ride back into your home.
 The itching is INCREDIBLE.
-Burning, nonstop irritation.
+It is just a burning, nonstop irritation.
 The reason these mites are so irritating is that the female will burrow/tunnel into the skin and lay eggs.
 It's probably the most irritating itching you can experience in your life.

-The below methods will help you kill an infestation but it's always best to work with a doctor too as children and toddlers require special care and these methods may not be best for everyone.
+The below methods will help you kill an infestation, but it's always best to work with a doctor since children and toddlers require special care, and these methods may not be best for everyone.

 1. Permethrin Cream or Nix

 Permethrin cream kills the scabies mite and lice.
 Essentially, this medication/insecticide works by paralyzing and killing the adult mite and its eggs.
 It is reportedly safe for pregnant women and children/infants over two months of age, but absolutely check the product label and talk to your doctor before use.
 You can buy it over the counter.

 To use this, simply apply it topically and leave it on for the designated amount of time.
 Do not over use it and keep it away from cats as it is toxic to cats.
 It is also toxic to aquatic life.